brandur/sorg/content/articles/go-lambda.md

 of a breaking change.
 It doesn't say anything about frequency of change, or committing to not making breaking changes.
-Go's proven track record in this area puts it well ahead ahead of just about any other project.
+Go's proven track record in this area puts it well ahead of just about any other project.

 That brings us back to Lambda.
 If we look back at our list of runtimes, the supported versions across languages might